alexeykarnachev/full_stack_transformer/README.md

 ```

 ## Available Tokenizers
-For now, there are two tokenizers available.
+For now, there are two tokenizers available for the `dialog_lm` task.

-- `GPT2Tokenizer` for huggingface models:
+- `HFGPT2DocumentTokenizer` for huggingface models:
     - `gpt2`
     - `gpt2-medium`
     - `gpt2-large`